 ** The terms narcissist or narcissism refer to those individuals that meet the criteria for either narcissistic personality disorder (NPD) or its more extreme version on the spectrum, antisocial personality disorder (APD).

 **** The use of male pronouns is supported by decades of research showing domestic violence, sexual assault, rape, mass shootings, pedophilia, and other acts of violence rooted in establishing power and male dominance (over females and others, i.e., “weak” males), are not gender neutral.
-See post on 5 Reasons Narcissistic Violence Are Not Gender Neutral.
+See post on 5 Reasons Narcissistic Violence Is Not Gender Neutral.